Rebecca Stirm

-Rebecca Marie Stirm (born February 9, 1993) is an internationally renowned fashion designer from Belize.
-In 2012, she represented Belize in the prestigious "Mission Catwalk" which features top designers from around the Caribbean.
-She designs women's wear and handbags using locally sourced materials under the signature brand of "Twig and Pearl", formerly "Rebecca Stirm Clothing".
+Rebecca Marie Stirm (born February 9, 1993) is a fashion designer from Belize.
+In 2012, she represented Belize in Mission Catwalk which features designers from around the Caribbean.
+She designs women's wear and handbags under the brand Twig & Pearl (formerly known as Rebecca Stirm Clothing).

 Early life and education

 Rebecca Stirm began drawing, painting, playing music, and sewing at an early age.
-As she grew, Rebecca begun to lean more towards design, and her sketches slowly drifted away from portraits and landscapes—beginning to focus more on figure drawing, and garment sketches.
-She began designing clothing for herself, until her senior year of high school when Rebecca was encouraged by a close friend to actually hold her first fashion show.
-After graduating high school, Rebecca created her first collection of day dresses and cocktail dresses, held her first runway show, and received her first orders for dresses from her collection.
+Over time, Stirm began to lean more towards design, and her sketches slowly drifted away from portraits and landscapes to focusing more on figure drawing and garment sketches.
+She began designing clothing for herself, until her senior year of high school when Stirm was encouraged by a close friend to actually hold her first fashion show.
+After graduating high school, Stirm created her first collection of day dresses and cocktail dresses, held her first runway show, and received her first orders for dresses from her collection.